 For example, if you have a website the sells hats, then you might try to get it to rank for the phrase ‘buy hats online’.
 To do this, you would go through an optimization process that would involve both ‘on site’ and ‘off site’ strategies.
 With any luck, you would eventually be able to get your website to the top of the SERP for that term (Search Engine Results Page) and attract a huge amount of traffic.

-More importantly, that traffic would not just be from random visitors but would rather be from specific people who are looking for hats.
-Better yet, those people will be looking for hats at the very point that they came to your website (why else would they search for hats?) which means they are ready to buy and should only take a small push to get them to make that decision.
+More importantly, traffic would not just be from random visitors but rather from specific people who are looking for slippers.
+People that are looking for hats at the very moment they came to your website (why else would they search for slippers?) which means they are more likely to buy and should only take a small push to get them to make that decision.

 SEO can be a slow going process but it is still possible to climb the ranks and to get your website to a point where it will start getting more and more organic traffic from searches.

 How SEO Works

 SEO essentially works by attempting to second guess the algorithms used by Google to decide which sites to index and where to rank them.
 Google works by using bots, an index and an algorithm.
 The bots, also known as ‘robots’ or ‘spiders’, are small pieces of code designed to head out onto the web and look for content.
 They read web pages and add that content to a massive index that Google can use as a reference.